 When we barbecue, we usually do it with the technique of direct grilling.
-Direct grilling means that we cook meat, fish and vegetables centrally on the grid, directly over the fire.
+Direct grilling means that we cook ingredients centrally on the grid, directly over the fire.
 Direct grilling can be done on all Barbecook barbecues.
-It is important that the temperatures are very high.
+It's important that the temperatures are very high.

 Charcoal barbecues and direct grilling go hand in hand.
 Make sure your coals are sufficiently warm with the help of Barbecook’s charcoal starter and drop the glowing coals into the bowl with the safe-drop system.
 Add some extra charcoal until your barbecue bowl is for 50% full.
 Wait until all coals have a grey layer of ash.

-If you want to grill directly with your gas barbecue, it is important to preheat your barbecue for about 10 minutes with all burners fully open.
+If you want to grill directly with your gas barbecue, it's important to preheat your barbecue for about 10 minutes with all burners fully open.
 Put your favourite ingredients on the grid and grill them thanks to the direct radiant heat of the fire.

-Direct grilling is perfect for quick preparations of smaller or thinly sliced meat or fish, or for searing large pieces of meat.
-Thanks to direct grilling, your preparation is quickly ready to be served.
+Direct grilling is perfect for quick preparations of smaller or thinly sliced meat or fish, or for searing large pieces.
 Important: with direct grilling, you need to stay near the barbecue all the time, so that you can turn your favourite ingredients regularly.
 Use for example one of Barbecook’s grill tongs for this.

 Indirect grilling is also known as 'low & slow grilling'.
-When you grill indirectly, meat, fish and vegetables are not cooked above, but next to the fire.
+When you grill indirectly, your ingredients are not cooked above, but next to the fire.
 Meat and fish are therefore grilled next to the direct radiant heat of the fire at the side of the grid.
 For this, it’s best to use a large barbecue grid.
-Indirect grilling is done at a medium temperature, since it is grilled with the flue gases that circulate in the barbecue.
+Indirect grilling is done at a medium temperature, since it's grilled with the gases that circulate in the barbecue.